WAS MT. SINAI A VOLCANO? DISCOVERIES AFFECTING THE INTERPRETATION OF EXODUS

 Moses gave laws advising rejection of idol worship.
-The power of spiritual reform against the belief that God desired the blood of sacrificed animals came from a religion that emerged from the Jewish religion as Christianity.
+The power of spiritual reform against the ideology that God desired the blood of sacrificed animals came from a religion that emerged from the Jewish religion as Christianity.

 The evidence of recent